garmartirosy/profile/crm/README.md

 ## 10-Minute SuiteCRM Setup

+As you run the suite.sh install, you may want to also check the [steps below video](https://community.suitecrm.com/t/how-to-install-suitecrm-8-6-1-under-10-minutes/93252).

 1.)
 Open a terminal in the "profile/crm" folder and grant the suite.sh file permission within the folder:

     sudo chmod +x ./suite.sh